-To define a union, you must use the union statement in very similar was as you did while defining structure.
-The union statement defines a new data type, with more than one member for your program.
+To define a union, you must use the union statement in the same way as you did while defining a structure.
+The union statement defines a new data type with more than one member for your program.
 The format of the union statement is as follows: